-A heavy snowfall this past winter and plenty of moisture this spring means that fall colors are due to arrive right on time this year — in mid-September.
+A heavy snowfall this past winter and plenty of moisture this spring means that fall colors are due to arrive right on time this year, and they've pretty much arrived.

-“We will start to see color change in the next couple of weeks,” said Sandy Snell-Dobert, a spokeswoman for the Black Canyon of the Gunnison National Park.
+“We will start to see color change in the next couple of weeks,” said Sandy Snell-Dobert, a spokeswoman for the Black Canyon of the Gunnison National Park, in early September.
 “Fall color change is dependent on how much moisture you get year-round.”

 It’s almost impossible to predict when exactly the colors will change, but you can pay close attention to how wet or dry it has been, said Snell-Dobert.